Siku (comics)

-Siku is the pseudonym of British/Nigerian artist and writer Ajibayo Akinsiku, best known for his work in 2000 AD.
+Siku is the pseudonym of British and Nigerian artist and writer Ajibayo Akinsiku, best known for his work in 2000 AD.

 Biography

 Siku studied design and printing at the Yaba's School of Art, and theology at the London School of Theology.
 Siku's fully painted work (particularly on Judge Dredd and the Pan-African Judges stories) has been appearing in 2000 AD and the Judge Dredd Megazine since 1991.

-Siku also works in the computer games industry and as a conceptualist and freelance concept artist.

-His latest work is The Manga Bible: From Genesis to Revelation, an adaptation of Today's New International Version of the Holy Bible into manga format.
+He also created The Manga Bible: From Genesis to Revelation, an adaptation of Today's New International Version of the Holy Bible into manga format.
 Siku is also a theologian.
-His latest book, Batman is Jesus, is a radical narrative theological perspective of the life and work of Jesus Christ.
+His book Batman is Jesus is a narrative theological perspective of the life and work of Jesus Christ.